keithkroeger/actuator-demo/README.md

    By adding a bean to MetricsConfig, we can now run this application and see metrics in the console.

+## Stub Areas

-5. Added Stub generation
+1. Added Stub generation

-6. Enhanced Stub generation by generating some stubs through unit tests
+2. Enhanced Stub generation by generating some stubs through unit tests

+## H2 Areas

-7. Following H2 introduction at
+1. Following H2 introduction at
    http://www.springboottutorial.com/spring-boot-and-h2-in-memory-database

    Including access to http://localhost:8090/h2-console connecting to ```jdbc:h2:mem:testdb```